dotnet/android-samples/android_l/Camera2VideoSample/README.md

 * Touch the Record button to begin recording video.
 * Touch the Stop button to stop recording video and save the video.
 * Touch the Info button to display some more information on the app.
+* Requires a device with a rear facing camera

 Build Requirements
 ------------------
-Using this sample requires a device that is Android L or later that has a rear camera and Xamarin.Android 4.17 or later.
+Using this sample requires a device that is Android L or later and Xamarin.Android 4.17 or later.

 Author
 ------